weBoost sees a 100% lift in year-over-year conversion rate

 The Homepage

 When our partnership began, the weBoost homepage was extremely long.
-Really long.
-It was 8,905 pixels, which is 118 inches, which is 9.8ft, which is about 4 feet taller than the average human.
+In fact, it was 8,905 pixels, which is 118 inches, which is 9.8ft, which is about 4 feet taller than the average human.

 weBoost original homepage